implse/Data_Structure_Python/README.md

 For every node, height of the left and right children differ by at most +-1.

+Balance Factor(Node) = Height(RightSubTree) - Height(LeftSubTree)

 Each node store its height.

 Height of a node: length of the longest path from it to a leaf.

+The running time of BST operations depends on the height of the binary search tree.
+The tree should be balanced in order to get the best performance.

 ## Graph